jmdowrick/Colon_fluid_transport_FTU/README.md

 #### Solvent drag (advection)

 # How to use
-## OpenCOR installation

 ## Circulatory autogen installation
 This project uses the model generation capabilities of [Circulatory autogen](https://github.com/FinbarArgus/circulatory_autogen/tree/master) to couple modules into the distal colon FTU.
 Follow the [getting started](https://github.com/FinbarArgus/circulatory_autogen/blob/master/tutorial/docs/getting-started.md) documentation to install circulatory autogen.
+As part of this process, you will install OpenCOR, which will be used to run the generated FTU.

+## Update paths
+Before running circulatory autogen, open the file:

+circulatory_autogen > user_run_files > user_inputs.yaml

+and update:

+user_inputs_path_override: [colon_FTU_dir]/CA_colon_FTU/colon_FTU_user_inputs.yaml

 # Directory structure